mprallison/minimal_image_deploy/README.md

 To deploy container via cloud run:
 Set up the relevant permissions for the compute engine default service account
 (Cloud Run Admin, Secret Manager Secret Accessor plus whatever permissions required locally).
-In cloud run service deploy options set environment variables and mount secrets via GCP secret manager as volumes.
+In cloud run service deploy options, set environment variables and mount secrets via GCP secret manager as volumes.
-Can configure other service settings (CPU, timeout, etc.,).
+Can configure other service settings (CPUs, timeout, etc.,).
 Deploy.

 An alternative is to have environment variables and secrets managed on GCP throughout development.